mandarjog/pyfnmanaged/README.md

 # This is an example of how one would write
 # performant code
+# assume that we are using undecorated functions
 def do_imperative():
   c = executor.submit(add, 10, 20)
   d = executor.submit(sub, 50, 10)